-When replacing full size tires, never mix radial, bias-belted, or bias-type tires.
-Use only the tire sizes that are listed on the tire pressure decal.
+When replacing full size tires, never mix radial bias-belted, or bias-type tires.
+Use only the tire sizes that are listed on the Certification Label.
 Make sure that all tires are the same size, speed rating, and load-carrying capacity.
-Use only the tire combinations recommended on the decal.
+Use only the tire combinations recommended on the label.
 If you do not follow these precautions, your vehicle may not drive properly and safely.